...

 • Consideration of thyroid status in breeding decisions

-Hypothyroidism is a significant health concern in Doberman Pinschers, with a genetic predisposition playing a role in its development.
+Hypothyroidism is a significant health concern, with a genetic predisposition playing a role in its development.
 This condition, characterized by low levels of thyroid hormone, can have mild to severe welfare consequences, affecting various organs and increasing the risk of infections.

 Early diagnosis is crucial for effectively managing.
 Regular screening through blood tests and close communication with a veterinarian enable timely intervention and appropriate treatment, such as oral administration of synthetic thyroid hormone replacement medication.
 Lifelong management is necessary to support thyroid function and alleviate symptoms.